whelew/P-Five-Mildew/README.md

 ## Hypothesis and how to validate?

-- A binary classification machine learning model can accurately predict whether a cherry leaf is healthy or contains powdery mildew by extracting features from a dataset of cherry leaf images, with a prediction accuracy of 97%.
+- This project explores whether a convolutional neural network (CNN) based binary classification model can accurately classify cherry leaves as either healthy or ones containing powdery mildew.
+The model will be able to achieve a prediction accuracy of at least a **97%**.

+### Null Hypothesis

+A CNN model trained on cherry leaf images cannot reliably distinguish between healthy leaves and ones containing powdery mildew better than random chance (**50%** accuracy).

+### Alternative Hypothesis

+A CNN model trained on cherry leaf images can reliably distinguish between healthy leaves and ones containing powdery mildew with at least a **97%** accuracy.

 ## Dashboard Design